Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Methods

 The sampling strategy for the stiffness triplets $\{ C^{\text{crystal}}_{11}, C^{\text{crystal}}_{12}, C^{\text{crystal}}_{44} \}$ follows the procedure detailed in the original ODMN study~\cite{Wei01}, ensuring sufficient variability in the elastic anisotropy of the constituent single-crystal phases.
+Specifically, the three independent elastic constants of the cubic single-crystal stiffness tensor were sampled as

-For each pair of microstructure and single-crystal stiffness tensor, the corresponding homogenized stiffness tensor $\bar{\mathbf{C}}^{\text{DNS}}$ is computed using the DAMASK-FFT solver~\cite{roters2019damask}.
+Here, $U(a,b)$ denotes a uniform distribution over the interval $[a,b]$.
+The constraint $C^{\text{crystal}}_{11}-C^{\text{crystal}}_{12}>0$, together with the positive sampling range of $C^{\text{crystal}}_{44}$, ensures the positive definiteness of the cubic elastic stiffness tensor.
+For each pair of microstructure and sampled single-crystal stiffness tensor, the corresponding homogenized stiffness tensor $\bar{\mathbf{C}}^{\text{DNS}}$ was computed using the DAMASK-FFT solver~\cite{roters2019damask}.